Defensive badminton shots

 The Drop Shot

-The drop shot is best used when the shuttle is heading towards you in the first half of your court.
+is best used when the shuttle is heading towards you in the first half of your court.
 To perform this stroke, the player must hit the shuttle cock downwards towards the opponent's fore-court, aiming for it to go just over the net.

 You want to make it look like a drive, but instead you only use a little force to push the shuttle over the net.
 This shot is strategic to use when the opponent is near to the back court, anticipating your stroke to be a clear or drive.